ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-12-22-tagalog-gold-standard.md

 ### Experimental Setup

 I want to see how standard NER approaches fare with `tl_tlunified_gold`.
-I made two sets of experiment, one involving word vectors and the other using language models or transformers.
+I made two sets of experiments, one involving word vectors and the other using language models or transformers.
 In addition, I also want to see the effects of [pretraining](https://spacy.io/usage/embeddings-transformers#pretraining) for some of these vectors: